fncokg/pandoc-tex-numbering/README.md

 - `list-leader-type`: The type of leader used in the list of figures and tables (placeholders between the caption and the page number).
 Default is "dots".
 Possible values are "dot", "hyphen", "underscore", "middleDot" and "none".

 For more details, see the [List of Figures and Tables](#list-of-figures-and-tables) section.

-## Caption Renaming
-The `figure-prefix` and `table-prefix` metadata are also used to rename the captions of figures and tables (but they are not used in subfigures and subtables).

 # Details